-The city and small towns of New England look even more gorgeous after a winter storm.
+Both the cities and small towns of New England look even more gorgeous after a winter storm.
 So, “let it snow, let it snow, let it snow!”
 When you combine quaint historical architecture with a snowy backdrop, the result is magical!
-What could be more perfect than a winter date exploring a charming New England city as the fluffy snow falls down around you?
+What could be more perfect than a winter date exploring a charming historic New England city as the fluffy snow falls down around you?

 11. Sleigh rides!